microsoft/GraphView/DeveloperGuide.md

 We divide a Gremlin query into three parts, including translation, compilation, execution.
 And if SQL-like language is used,  the latter two parts will enough.

+*Semantics always comes first.
+They define the problem.*

 ## Main processes

 ### Translation